-8.3.3.
+8.3.2.
 Vital Signs

-8.3.3.1.
+8.3.2.1.
 Blood Pressure and Pulse Rate

 Supine BP will be measured with the participant's arm supported at the level of the heart, and recorded to the nearest mm Hg after approximately 5 minutes of rest.
 The same arm (preferably the dominant arm) will be used throughout the study.
+Participants should be instructed not to speak during measurements.